Click here for the latest Fantastic Fictions stories - a showcase of work from a great partnership with Libraries NI.

-As always, we’re encouraging teachers and pupils to let their imaginations run wild and upload their written work, videos of reading and artwork during the month of October.
-We’ll be publishing all the work we receive online.
+As always, we encouraged teachers and pupils to let their imaginations run wild and upload their written work, videos of reading and artwork during the month of October 2020.

 - Submissions close on Saturday 31st October - NOW EXTENDED to Friday 13th November